 Smith Creek will contain a Flex-Commercial-Industrial District which will become an important focal point for the residents of Smith Creek and Dead Man’s Flats.
 It is intended to provide flexible spaces for Canmore businesses to locate and thrive.
 It will serve as a place for the community to access services and connect with one another.
 Uses within this area could be retail stores, personal services, grocery, restaurants, offices, and institutional uses.

-Informed by over five years of community engagement and supporting technical studies, TSMV submitted its Area Structure Plan (ASP) for Smith Creek to the Town of Canmore that highlights the high-level framework and policy directions for affordable housing, wildlife and environmental sustainability, transportation considerations, economic diversification opportunities and more.
+Informed by over five years of community engagement and supporting technical studies, TSMV submitted its Area Structure Plan (ASP) for Smith Creek to the Town of Canmore in December 2020.
+The ASP highlights the high-level framework and policy directions for affordable housing, wildlife and environmental sustainability, transportation considerations, economic diversification opportunities and more, however, it was not approved by Canmore Town Council.